Conditions of Carriage

 9.2 Late or Cancelled Flights (Events Beyond Our Control)

-Where your flight is delayed or cancelled as a result of an Event Beyond Our Control, whether you have checked in or not, we will:
+Where we make a Significant Change to your flight due to an Event Beyond Our Control, whether you have checked in or not, we will:

 - use reasonable endeavours to rebook you on the next available flight on our services at no additional cost to you